miachm/SODS/README.md

 A simple library for process ODS files in Java.
 It allows read/write ODS files.

 ## Install
 Check out [releases section](https://github.com/miachm/SODS/releases) for download the lastest release in a JAR file.
 After that, you can add the jar in your java project.
-You are ready to go:

 Here some help in differents IDE: